 Are you looking for a new exciting potato side for your Christmas dinner?
 If so, you’re in the right place!
-We have a Rosemary Scented Christmas Pommes Anna recipe which offers a great alternative if you’re bored of having roast potatoes every year.
-Bring some elegance and pizzazz to your Christmas dinner plate by layering thinly sliced potatoes and smothering them in rosemary butter!
+We have a Rosemary Pommes Anna recipe which offers a great alternative if you’re bored of having roast potatoes every year.
+Bring some elegance and pizzazz to your Christmas dinner plate by making this layered potato bake with rosemary!

 What is Pommes Anna?

 Pommes Anna is a traditional French side dish, make by cooking sliced potatoes in a copious amount of butter.
 Dating back to 19th century France, it is believed that Pommes Anna was created by a chef in a popular Paris restaurant and named after one of the famous grandes cocottes, called Anna.

 - potatoes: the best potatoes for Pommes Anna are the floury starchy potatoes.
 Choose King Edward, Maris Piper or Desiree potatoes for the best results.
 They cook quicker and the texture is more suited for most of the gratins and oven-cooked potato dishes.

 - unsalted butter: or you can use ghee and skip the butter clarifying process.

 Whilst this layered potato bake is rather easy to make, you will benefit from a couple of handy kitchen tools!

 - Food Processor with a Slicer Attachment.
 We use a Kenwood Stand Mixer with its slicer attachment to slice the potatoes into very thin pieces to make sure the Pommes Anna cook through quicker and crisp up.
 Alternatively, you can use a mandolin, or simply a very sharp knife.

 - Cast Iron Skillet.
 The best Pommes Anna Pan is by far the cast iron skillet.
 It is both stove and oven-proof and holds the heat in very well, making the potatoes cook quicker.